bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # Demo notes

 # TODO: Responsive
-* New design: hide dominoes and show logs in landscape.
+* New design: hide dominoes and just show logs in landscape.
 * Don't bother with ever showing players in column in tall landscape.

 # TODO: Player cards
 * Distinguish current player, or else winning players.
 * Add faces to player cards.
-    * Need fill styling.
-    * Make label height responsive to allow for bigger heads.
+    * Adjust label layout to allow for heads to be as big without gap
+    * Adjust Sita hair
+    * Get presence with Indian instruments
+    * Domino inset height changes

 # TODO: Game options
 * Figure out parent arcade button component for checker and demo buttons.